intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_static/fx/README.md

 ```

 # HuggingFace model hub
-## Upstream model files into HuggingFace model hub
+## To upstream into HuggingFace model hub
-Intel® Neural Compressor provides an API `save_for_huggingface_upstream` to collect configuration files, tokenizer files and int8 model weights in the format of [transformers](https://github.com/huggingface/transformers).
+We provide an API `save_for_huggingface_upstream` to collect configuration files, tokenizer files and int8 model weights in the format of [transformers](https://github.com/huggingface/transformers).
 ```
 from neural_compressor.utils.load_huggingface import save_for_huggingface_upstream
 ...